kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 ### Editing

 - Double-click a node, press **Enter**, or use the context menu to edit.
+- The editor is actually the full Obsidian editor.
 - Newly created child and sibling nodes enter edit mode automatically.
 - Markdown content renders inside nodes, including links, emphasis, images, SVGs, and other Obsidian-rendered content.
-- Hard line breaks inside a single node are not supported and are removed from imported text.
+- Hard line breaks inside a single node are not supported and are replaced with spaces upon import.

 ### Tasks and sources